Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 1. **Is there a recommendation for branch names?**

-    We do not rely on on the name convention so far you are working with your own fork.
+    We do not rely on the name convention so far you are working with your own fork.
 Anyway it would be nice to follow this convention `<type>/<issue-id>_<short-name>` where the types are: `bugfix`, `feaure`, `docs`, `tests`, ...

-1. **How to rebase my PR?**
+2. **How to rebase my PR?**

-    We recommend to create a PR in separate branch the `master`, especially if you plan to submit several changes and do not want to wait till the fist one is resolved (we can work on them in parallel).
-Update your master with upstream (assume you have already set [upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork))
+    We recommend to create a PR in separate branch different from `master`, especially if you plan to submit several changes and do not want to wait until the fist one is resolved (we can work on them in parallel).
+Update your master with upstream (assuming you have already set [upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork))
     ```bash
     git fetch --all --prune
     git checkout master